grame-cncm/faustdoc/src/manual/syntax.md

 ### `soundfile` Primitive

-The `soundfile("label[url:{'path1';'path2';'path3'}]", n)` primitive allows access to a list of externally defined sound resources, described as the list of their filename, or complete paths.
+The `soundfile("label[url:{'path1';'path2';'path3'}]", n)` primitive allows access to a list of externally defined sound resources, described as a label followed by the list of their filename, or complete paths (possibly using the `%i` syntax, as in the label part).
 The `soundfile("label[url:path]", n)` simplified syntax, or `soundfile("label", n)` (where label is used as the soundfile path) allows to use a single file.
 All sound resources are concatenated in a single data structure, and each item can be accessed and used independently.

 A `soundfile` has: